MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ---
-title: Resource-specific consent in Teams
+title: Resource-specific consent
-description: Describes resource-specific consent in Teams and how to make advantage of it.
+description: Describes resource-specific consent and how to make advantage of it.
 localization_priority:  Normal
 author: laujan
 ms.author: lajanuar